"We never know the worth of water till the well is dry"

 Drinking Fountain, "Temperance", New Bridge Street.

 The Clerk’s Well gives its name to this area of London known as Clerkenwell.
-The scene of medieval miracle plays were once performed around this well by the local Parish Clerks of London.
-The well was located in the boundary wall of St Mary's Nunnery, whereby, after the dissolution of the nunnery, the boundary wall was destroyed and for sometime the well became lost.
-This ancient water hole was only rediscovered by chance during the rebuilding of Farringdon Lane during 1924.
+The scene of medieval miracle plays was once performed around this well by the local Parish Clerks of London.
+The well was located in the boundary wall of St Mary's Nunnery, whereby, after the dissolution of the nunnery, the boundary wall was destroyed and for some time the well became lost.
+This ancient waterhole was only rediscovered by chance during the rebuilding of Farringdon Lane during 1924.
 The Clerk’s Well is now displayed in the basement of an office block, Well Court, where it can be seen through an office window at Street level in Farringdon Lane.

-Inset in this modern piece of wall at the corner of Wigmore Street and Marylebone Lane, is this ancient plaque that goes unnoticed by the vast majority of passers by.
+Inset in this modern piece of wall at the corner of Wigmore Street and Marylebone Lane is this ancient plaque that goes unnoticed by the vast majority of passers-by.
 This very spot was once the main source of the water supply to the City of London.
-The River Tyburn, with conduit head chiefly alongside of present day Oxford Street, where it would then flow down beneath Brooke Street.
+The River Tyburn, with conduit head chiefly alongside present-day Oxford Street, where it would then flow down beneath Brooke Street.
 This plaque reminds us where the water was once piped to the City of London, close by the Lord Mayor's old Banqueting House, which once stood in fields now occupied by nearby Stratford Place.
 Alongside this field was a small lane leading to Marylebone - the present day 'Marylebone Lane' - where on this corner stood the chief conduit, now marked by this commemorative stone inlaid into the wall and dated 1776 with its City of London claim.

 An iron marker where once stood the St Clements Danes well.